Azazel5/React-Django-Python/README.md

 Each folder is its own project, and it contains a text file which lists the project requirements.
 Here's a general overview of each project and some new things I learnt during the process

 * react-freecodecamp - Completed the FreeCodeCamp's tutorial on React.js to learn more about the framework.
-Created controlled forms and a basic meme generator.
+Created controlled forms and a basic meme generator. <br>
 New things learnt - Class based components, states, controlled form and event handling in React.

 * Twitter-DjangoReact - Followed the CodingEntreprenerus guide to use Django/REST framework and React.js in conjunction to create a twitter clone.
 It is a full fledged application featuring tweeting, retweeting, liking, unliking, authentication, and user profiles. <br>